Code4Delphi/Code4D-Wizard/README.md

     <img alt="Code4Delphi" height="100" src="https://github.com/Code4Delphi/Code4D-Wizard/blob/master/Images/c4d-logo-100x100.png">
   </a>
 </p>
-Code4D-Wizard is a set of plugin tools designed to be used in the Delphi IDE.
-It adds to the Delphi IDE several features to improve our development efficiency, speed and productivity.
-This Wizard was developed using the OTA (Open Tools API)
+Code4D-Wizard is a wizard/plugin designed to be used in the Delphi IDE.
+It adds to the Delphi IDE several features and functionality to improve development efficiency, speed and productivity.
+This Wizard was developed using OTA (Open Tools API)

 # 📞 Contacts